aramis-lab/clinicadl/Results/README.md

-This folder contains the weights of the best models for each experiment, the corresponding json file and performances (these experiments refer to the Table 7 of the main manuscript).
+This folder contains the weights of the best models for each experiment, the corresponding json file and performances.
+The label of each experiment corresponds to eTable4 and eTable5 for classification and autoencoder experiments respectively.